Jad31/part-time-internship-2022/slides/mission/achievements/tls.md

   - Fully automated every thing
   - Certificate have expiration date so need to reissue them.

 Use of local domain prevent TLS certificate issuing since challenge can't be completed.
 Since using public Certificate Authority can't be done, make our own in local.
 Then just trust root certificate of Certificate Authority and all child certificate will be trusted.
-Example: Like DNA, parent certificate can be found with child certificate -->
+Example: Like DNA, parent certificate can be found with child certificate.
+-->